 This is one of the chambers in the Wieliczka Salt Mines whose size will impress you the most during your visit.
 It is a huge 17th century room that connects the first and second levels through a long staircase.

 This is one of the coolest places you will see during the Wieliczka Salt Mines tour.
-Here you will find small figures of dwarfs illuminated with colored lights that represent the different tasks of the miners in the mines (the crusher, the loader, the wagoner and the carpenter) and are somewhat reminiscent of the cute characters from the story "Snow White".
+Here you will find small figures of dwarfs illuminated with colored lights that represent the different tasks of the miners in the mines (the crusher, the loader, the carter and the carpenter) and are somewhat reminiscent of the cute characters from the fairy tale "Snow White".

 In addition, in the Cunegunda Pit is where the phenomenon of salt crystallization is best observed inside the mine, so there are a lot of curious rock formations such as stalagmites or stalactites surrounding the wishing lake.
 You will be amazed!